 Sompo's TravelJoy insurance policy covers your miles and points based on the lower of the retail price of the air ticket or miles.
 The table below shows the payout limit for trip cancellation under Sompo's TravelJoy policy, which in other words, is the limit to which your miles and points are covered for:

-Chubb’s My VoyageGuard Travel Insurance covers miles and points based on the retail price of the air ticket or accommodation.
-The table below shows the payout limit for trip cancellation under Chubb’s My VoyageGuard Travel Insurance policy:
+Amex My VoyageGuard Travel Insurance covers miles and points based on the retail price of the air ticket or accommodation.
+The table below shows the payout limit for trip cancellation under Amex My VoyageGuard Travel Insurance policy:

-Receive compensation only if trip cancellation is for a covered reason
+You can only receive compensation if trip cancellation is for a covered reason

 Look at the "trip cancellation" section of your insurance policy and see what "insured events" it covers.
 This typically includes situations like accidents or medical emergencies that prevent you from traveling.
 If one of these events causes your trip to be cancelled and your miles and points cannot be recovered, then yes, you can claim the value from your insurer.